 Everyone knows about iconic U.S. road trips like the Pacific Coast Highway or Route 66, but hugging the curves of the Cascade Range?
 This has been one of our favorite legs on our 8,000 mile journey across the States.
 Within the Pacific Ring of Fire and running from Northern California to southern British Columbia, this mountain range is stunning across the board.
 Though to tackle it without crampons or a month of vacation time, we’d vote for the Oregon route between Ashland and Terrebonne.
-Spunky towns, glaciated mountains, high desert, craft beer country, and more adventure than an adrenaline junkie knows what to do with, this slice of the Cascade Range has it all.
+Spunky towns, glaciated mountains, high desert, craft beer country, and more adventure than an adrenaline junkie knows what to do with, our Oregon Road Trip through this slice of the Cascade Range has it all.

 Distance: ~300 miles